ingonyama-zk/icicle/docs/docs/icicle/rust-bindings/program.md

 }
 ```
 ## `Symbol` Struct
-The `Symbol` sturct is implemented for each of the supported icicle fields, implementing the above trait for the specific field (field distinction is relevant for the input symbols and stored constants in the program).
+The `Symbol` struct is implemented for each of the supported icicle fields, implementing the above trait for the specific field (field distinction is relevant for the input symbols and stored constants in the program).
 In its core it's just a handle to the cpp implementation.
 ```rust
 pub struct Program {
   handle: ProgramHandle,